Please ensure Javascript is enabled for purposes of website accessibility

 • Bonds normally have a limited term, giving investors the opportunity to adjust their requirements or the emphasis of their desired impact with each new issue or refinancing.

-Private Markets: If an investor can accept the limitations imposed by liquidity and concentration risks, private equity and private debt strategies are the most direct means to achieve impact investment.
+Private Markets: If an investor can accept the limitations imposed by liquidity and concentration risks, private equity and private debt strategies are the most targeted means to achieve impact investment.
 Private deals have several inherent advantages for impact investors:

 • Private debt and equity require a direct and often bilateral relationship between the allocator and recipient of capital, thereby increasing the capacity of the allocator to create specific impact outcomes.